thenikso/angular-flexslider/README.md

 Provides a `flex-slider` directive to include and initialize a [FlexSlider](http://flexslider.woothemes.com/) slideshow in an [AngularJS](http://angularjs.org/) application.

+:warning: **This project is no longer activelly maintained!** :warning:
+If you feel like inheriting it please contact the author.

 ## Intallation

 To install using [Bower](http://bower.io):